hmchen47/DataScience/Notes/a08-FeatureEng.md

   + a reasonable effect on distribution shape
   + applying power transformation (power of two usually) to reduce left skewness
-  + using any exponent in the transformation, even using the $\exp()$ fucntion
+  + using any exponent in the transformation, even using the $\exp()$ function
   + Python snippet

     ```python
-    # create the fucntion transformer object w/ exponent transformation
+    # create the function transformer object w/ exponent transformation
     # using x^3 is arbitrary here, able to choose any exponent
     exponential_transformer = FunctionTransformer(lambda x: x**(3), validate=True)